Today’s late posting is a result of a poor wifi signal which has made posting photos and line spacing difficult. We apologize for the delay.

 Once back home by 4 pm, I was busy until dinnertime, washing all the veggies and attempting to make room in the tiny refrigerator for everything we’d purchased.
-The fridge and freezer are the same size we had in Trinity Beach and many other locations.
-I’m getting good at this task, somehow managing to fit everything inside, fresh, washed and ready to prepare.
+The fridge and freezer are the same sizes we had in Trinity Beach and many other locations.
+I’m getting good at this task, somehow managing to fit everything inside, fresh washed and ready to prepare.

 Yesterday afternoon, I washed the outside of two dozen of Kusma’s eggs in a bowl of lukewarm water with a little sink soap.
 Getting the exterior clean is important when cracking open raw eggs to avoid contamination.

 Taking a better part of the afternoon, I cooked four packages of streaky bacon (10 slices per pack) to make another batch of Tom’s favorite breakfast quiche (crust-less), dicing each slice of bacon into bite-sized pieces, hand grating the cheese, dicing and precooking the onions.
 Cracking the 24 cleaned eggs, I was pleased not to find a single bad egg.

 |Unusual marking on this duck gave him the rights for the main photo today.|